 How is physical therapy covered in the event of an auto accident?

 Because physical therapy can last for quite some time, insurance companies can be very skeptical or treatment.
 Physical therapy visits must be documented by a doctor who treats auto injury patients.
 Documentation becomes very crucial when doing physical therapy after an auto accident.

 Soft tissue injuries don’t show up on X-RAYS like a broken bone.
-It becomes crucial for you, the patient, to make sure you keep all of your appointments and your soft tissue injuries are being documented for your personal injury lawyer.
+It becomes crucial for you, the patient, to make sure you keep all of your appointments and that your soft tissue injuries are being documented for your personal injury lawyer.
 Insurance companies are not going to pay out bodily injury claims for injuries they feel are preexisting or not caused from the auto accident.

 Ultimately the defendant is responsible for paying for your physical therapy.
 However, if you miss appointments, or have a large gap in medical care, the insurance company may fight the charges.
-They may feel have nothing to do with your auto accident.
+They may feel that your injuries have nothing to do with your auto accident.
 Make sure to make it to all of your physical therapy appointments.

 Physical therapy is a process

 Physical therapy is a process, it’s not one visit and you are done.
-It may take weeks or months for physical therapy to help your body recovery from your car wreck injuries.
+It may take weeks or months for physical therapy to help your body recover from your car wreck injuries.
 It takes a small level of discipline to make the appointments necessary for you to heal.
 These may be 1-3 times a week depending on the severity of your car wreck injury.

 Some car wreck victims will make it to a few appointments and then fall off.
 This is not good for several reasons.
 The main reason is your injury could start to get much worse.
 If you have a personal injury attorney, he may have a hard time proving soft tissue injury if you do not make your appointments.
-Long lasting or permanent injuries could become reality if not treated soon, missing appointments with your physical therapist is not a good way to start out.
+Furthermore, long lasting or permanent injuries could become reality if not treated soon, missing appointments with your physical therapist is not a good way to start out.